-The difference between saving and investments
+The difference between savings and investments

 To provide the lifestyle of your dreams requires that you save and invest.
-They have different purposes, but both are crucial to ensure you reach your financial goals in the short- medium and long-term.
+They have different purposes, but both are crucial to ensure you reach your financial goals in the short-, medium- and long-term.

-If you’re trying to accumulate a smaller amount for a short-term goal, then a Savings account is probably the way to go.
+If you’re trying to accumulate a smaller amount for a short-term goal, then a savings account is probably the way to go.
 Alternatively, if you’re trying to save for a large, long-term goal like retirement, an investment account is more in line with your needs.

 Saving vs investing

 Here’s what you need to know in order to choose the right product for your needs: